deathlesz/habit-tracker/docs/architecture.md

     - Action (trigger): The user presses the `Statistics` button.
     - Result: Navigate to `Statistics` screen.
 - Exiting the `Statistics` screen:
-    - Pre-requisites: The user is on `Statistis` screen.
+    - Pre-requisites: The user is on `Statistics` screen.
     - Action (trigger): The user presses the `Exit` button.
     - Result: Navigate back to `Main` screen.